garychou/postindustrial/README.md

 So this is the main page and I should be able to add a random cue component as needed.

 Oh, I should try to add the Russ & Daughters menu as a component to the site?
 That would be pretty rad.

+I wonder what the experience is like trying to add a Vue component via the Forestry editor.
+Does it do the right thing?